-- A. All employees are covered by worker's compensation which provides medical reimbursement and disability benefits for job-related illness or injury.
-An employee does not accrue benefits while receiving workers compensation payments.
-For exact compensation coverage, check the workers compensation contract on file with the City Manager, or designee. - B. Employees may use accrued vacation or sick leave to make up the difference between workers compensation benefits and their base pay. - The employee must turn over to the city any money received by the workers compensation carrier.
-The finance director will reimburse the employee's leave account according to the amount of the compensation provided by the workers compensation carrier.

-Medical Attention.
-An employee who sustains a bona fide, on-the-job injury may seek medical attention from the Worker's Compensation medical facility of their choice.
+- A. All employees are covered by worker's compensation, which provides medical reimbursement and disability benefits for job-related illness or injury.
+An employee does not accrue benefits while receiving workers compensation payments. compensation coverage, check the workers compensation contract on file with the City Manager, or designee. - B. Employees may use accrued vacation or sick leave to make up the difference between workers compensation benefits and their base pay. - C. The employee must turn over to the city any money received by the workers compensation carrier.
+The finance director will reimburse the employee's leave account according to the amount of the compensation provided by the workers compensation carrier. - D. Medical Attention.
+An employee who sustains a bona fide, on-the-job injury may seek medical attention from the approved Worker's Compensation medical facility.
 They must tell the doctor, HOW, WHEN and WHERE the accident occurred.
-The doctor will complete a medical report and copies of this report should be sent within seven (7) days to the insurance carrier, the Industrial Commission, and to the injured worker (Please Note: Do not submit doctor or hospital bills for on-the-job injuries or illness to the regular medical plan).
+The doctor will complete a medical report and copies of this report should be sent within seven (7) days to the insurance carrier, the Industrial Commission, and to the injured worker (Please Note: Do not submit doctor or hospital bills for on-the-job injuries or illness to the regular medical plan). - E. Initial Reporting of Illness or Injury.

-Formatted: Left, Indent: Left: 0.5", No bullets or numbering, Tab stops: Not at -0.75" + 0.5"

-Formatted: Normal, Indent: Left: 0.25", No bullets or

-Commented [DP39]: Do we want to change this to seeking attention from the workman's comp medical facility unless emergency medical condition exists?

-Commented [DG40R39]: ves

-- Initial Reporting of Illness or Injury.
 Reporting the accident or illness is critical to qualification for payment under workers compensation.
-If an employee is injured while on the job, no matter how minor, the circumstances should be reported by filling out a first report of injury form and submitting it to the Assistant City Manager or designee immediately.
-After Form 122 is filled out, a copy must be sent to the insurance carrier and a copy must be sent to the Industrial Commission within seven (7) days of injury. - Reporting while off the Job.
-While on leave because of a bone fide, on the job injury or illness, an employee must contact their supervisor or the Mayor to report on their condition.
-Failure to provide the required medical status reports may cause revocation of the leave and/or immediate termination. - Return to Service.
+If an employee is injured while on the job, no matter how minor, the circumstances should be reported by filling out a first report of injury form and submitting it to the Assistant City Manager or designee. - F. Return to Service.
 All employees must return to work after the approval of the attending physician.
 A statement from the attending physician stating the employee can resume normal duties will be required before returning to work.
 Failure to return to work when directed may cause immediate termination.
-An employee able to return to work in light duty status may be required to work in a different department and perform duties not contained within their current job classification. - G. At the time of final release or settlement of a worker's compensation claim, if no vacancy exists; and, if reasonable efforts, which have proven to be unsuccessful, have been made to place the employee in another position, they may be terminated and paid any accrued benefits due to them.
+An employee able to return to work in light duty status may be required to work in a different department and perform duties not contained within their current job classification.